xzxADIxzx/Crawler-Language/README.md

 * cuth - why
 * ate - when
 * coho - who / whom
+* arch - what it is like / equals

 ### Particles of Time
 Subordinate clause can be used instead.